 Kale: The Skincare Savior

 It wouldn’t be a true list of anti-aging healthy foods to buy without giving kale a much deserved mention!
 Kale is often cited as one of the healthiest foods one can eat, and for good reason.
 Within the veins of these leafy greens lies an abundance of beneficial vitamins, such as vitamins A, C, E, K and B-complex.
 This combination is ideal for promoting healthy skin, especially for those with older, drier skin lacking in elasticity.
-Introducing a kale smoothie or salad into your diet rotation will add to your skin’s firmness and hydration, while providing that coveted healthy glow from within.
+Introducing a kale smoothie or salad into your diet rotation will add to your skin’s firmness.
+In addition, hydration while providing that coveted healthy glow from within.

 Soybeans: The Hormone Regulator

-To promote overall good health throughout the aging process, look no further than non GMO soy products, especially those that are fermented.
-Soybeans contain a high concentration of isoflavones, a type of phytoestrogen (plant hormone) that resembles a weaker version of the chemical structure for human estrogen.
-By mimicking human estrogen, the isoflavones in soybeans have been shown to prevent breast cancer and prostate cancer by hindering the growth of harmful cells.
-Isoflavones also help to prevent fatty buildup in the arteries, as their antioxidant properties prevent the oxidation of LDL (bad) cholesterol in the cardiovascular system.
+To promote overall good health throughout the aging process, look no further than non GMO soy products.
+Especially those that are fermented.
+Soybeans contain a high concentration of isoflavones.
+A type of phytoestrogen (plant hormone) that resembles a weaker version of the chemical structure for human estrogen.
+By mimicking human estrogen, the isoflavones in soybeans have been shown to prevent breast cancer.
+After that, prostate cancer by hindering the growth of harmful cells.
+Isoflavones also help to prevent fatty buildup in the arteries.
+As their antioxidant properties prevent the oxidation of LDL (bad) cholesterol in the cardiovascular system.
 As an added bonus for menopausal women, the North American Menopause Society suggests isoflavones can help to alleviate the drop in estrogen levels experienced during menopause.
 The next time you are woken up by night sweats or hot flashes, reach for soy products such as miso or tempeh for a quick relief.

 What’s On Your List of Anti-Aging Healthy Foods to Buy?

-While expensive creams, serums and lotions might promise to turn back the hands of time, the best way to receive true anti-aging benefits is to start from within.
-The foods you put into your body will directly impact your body’s unique aging process, from your bones to your muscles to your skin and so on.
-While incorporating these fruits and vegetables into your next spring salad or colorful smoothie is a great place to start, consulting with a functional medicine doctor is the best way to assess your individual health and aging concerns in order to create a wellness plan best tailored for your lifestyle.
+Expensive creams, serums and lotions might promise to turn back the hands of time.
+However, the best way to receive true anti-aging benefits is to start from within.
+The foods you put into your body will directly impact your body’s unique aging process.
+From your bones to your muscles to your skin and so on.
+While incorporating these fruits and vegetables into your next spring salad or colorful smoothie is a great place to start.
+Consulting with a functional medicine doctor is the best way to assess your individual health and aging concerns in order to create a wellness plan best tailored for your lifestyle.

 Dr. Lorraine Maita is a recognized and award-winning holistic, functional, and anti-aging physician and author.
 She transforms people’s lives by getting to the root cause of illness using the best of science and nature.
 Her approach is personalized, precision medicine where you are treated as the unique individual you are.
 If you’re ready to start your journey to a healthier, happier life, schedule your visit today!